click on the menu below to navigate this site

 Here is a shot of Julia and me standing on the high Giza Plain looking down on all the Pyramids.

-The next day we woke up eagerly at 7:00am and worked through the meager, and always potentially dangerous, breakfast offerings of the hovel.
+The next day, we woke up eagerly at 7:00 a.m. and worked through the meager (and always potentially dangerous) breakfast offerings of the hovel.
 We met up with our tour and boarded the bus for the Giza Plain and the Pyramids!
-This was something I have wanted to do for as long as I can remember and it was worth all the horrors to have been able to stand before them.
-Of course, before we could "stand before them" we all had to get out off the tour bus "without our bags" and pass through another Egyptian metal detector.
-I guess the officials were not concerned about us leaving our bombs, knifes, and guns in our bags on the bus that we immediately re-boarded to drive to the site!
+This was something I have wanted to do for as long as I can remember, and it was worth all the horrors to stand before them.
+Of course, before we could "stand before them," we all had to get off the tour bus "without our bags" and pass through another Egyptian metal detector.
+I guess the officials were not concerned about us leaving our bombs, knives, and guns in our bags on the bus, which we immediately re-boarded to drive to the site!

 The place was very crowded with tourists and hustlers.
-The hustlers would try to have their picture taken with you, sell you stuff you did not want, get you to go for a ride on their camels, donkeys, horse drawn carriages, and whatever else they could make money at.
+The hustlers would try to have their picture taken with you, sell you things you did not want, and get you to go for a ride on their camels, donkeys, horse-drawn carriages, and anything else they could make money from.
 This got a bit annoying as some of them were quite pushy.

 Here is a shot of the typical scene at the base of each Pyramid.

-From Julia: The Pyramids were as wonderful as I had imagined tem to be.
-It was amazing to hear about how they looked 4,500 years ago when they were still covered in white limestone with hieroglyphics and paintings on them.
+From Julia: The Pyramids were as wonderful as I had imagined them to be.
+It was amazing to hear about how they looked 4,500 years ago when they were still covered in white limestone with hieroglyphics and paintings.
 Amazingly, you can still almost make out some color on the Sphinx's headdress.
-We learnt that the river Nile flowed past the Sphinx, which is how they managed to transport the granite they used in the building of it.
+We learned that the Nile flowed past the Sphinx, which is how they managed to transport the granite used in its construction.

 The Sphinx.

-A new museum is being built next to Giza Pyramids that is supposed to take 5 years to construct and then another 5 years to bring the 125,000 objects from the old museum to fill it.
-In the meantime the original museum is in downtown Cairo.
-It is from the turn of the century and It's incredibly atmospheric.
-It seems that nothing's been dusted or cleaned since 1920 and all the items have their original typewriter labeling.
-The place is completely stuffed full of artifacts.
-We saw the Tutankhamen mask and lots of the loot from his tomb as well as amazing statues, papyrus paintings, jewelry, chariots etc.
+A new museum is being built next to the Giza Pyramids, supposed to take 5 years to construct and then another 5 years to transfer the 125,000 objects from the old museum.
+In the meantime, the original museum is in downtown Cairo.
+It dates from the turn of the century, and it's incredibly atmospheric.
+It seems that nothing's been dusted or cleaned since 1920, and all the items have their original typewriter labeling.
+The place is completely stuffed with artifacts.
+We saw the Tutankhamen mask and lots of the loot from his tomb, as well as amazing statues, papyrus paintings, jewelry, chariots, etc.

 Monday, December 31, 2007